materpillar/materpillar.github.io/_posts/2018-11-26-Revival-of-the-LS-GL.markdown

 categories: project
 ---

-* Plug in empty disk into Linkstation
+- Insert an empty harddrive into the Linkstation and start it.
-* Start the Linkstation.
-It will beep high-low to show it can't find boot files.
+  When starting the Linkstation now, it will beep high-low to show it can't find the boot loader.
+  Turn off again

+## Install Original Linkstation Pro 1.15 firmware
+- On a Windows 7 Virtual Machine or Windows 7 computer:
+  - Download the TFTP Boot Recovery Package from Buffalo website ([Mirror](TFTP Boot Recovery LS-GL 1.11.exe)) and unpack it.
+  - Plug your Linkstation directly to the LAN-Port of your computer.
+    When you are on a VM make sure you have a second network adapter using bridged mode activated.
+  - Change the IP adress of your computer (for the bridged network adapter) to 192.168.11.2
+  - Start the TFTP software, then start the Linkstation
-* Use TFTP package from Buffalo to install orginial uImage.buffalo and initrd.buffalo
+    TFTP should recognize the Linkstation and start copying the original uImage.buffalo and initrd.buffalo files.
+  - Download the Firmware Updater 1.15 from Buffalo website ([Mirror](LS-GL_fw1.15.zip))
-* Use Firmware Updater 1.15 to install original firmware and make sure to enable Debug options and activating update boot
+  - Use Firmware Updater 1.15 to install original firmware and make sure to enable Debug options and activating update boot

+## Install Debian 9 over the original firmware
-* Pull Debian 9 package from [Website](http://ftp.de.debian.org/debian/dists/stretch/main/installer-armel/current/images/orion5x/netboot/buffalo/lspro_ls-gl/) to Diskstation (in share folder for example)
+- Pull Debian 9 package from [Website](http://ftp.de.debian.org/debian/dists/stretch/main/installer-armel/current/images/orion5x/netboot/buffalo/lspro_ls-gl/) to Diskstation (in share folder for example)
-* use telnet to copy config-debian to /boot
+- use telnet to copy config-debian to /boot

 {% highlight bash %}
 run sh config-debian